howerj/forth-cpu/README.md

 ### Introduction

 This project contains various modules linked together to create a small computer.
-It is meant to be extensible and is an on going project, although it\`s ultimate purpose as my final year project while studying for an electronic engineering degree.
+It is meant to be extensible and is an on going project.

 The project is written in VHDL, and is built around a CPU core called the H2, which is a rewrite and extension of a Forth based CPU core called